-- B. Describe how the project / programme provides economic, social and environmental benefits, with particular reference to the most vulnerable communities, and vulnerable groups within communities, including gender considerations.
-Describe how the project / programme will avoid or mitigate negative impacts, in compliance with the Environmental and Social Policy of the Adaptation Fund - 106.
-The focus of this project is to increase the adaptive capacity and resilience of local communities to climate change by improving small-scale farmers in the bandama watershed of côte d'ivoire.
-As stated above, it addresses the multiple and combined impacts of climate change especially the anticipated modification of rainfall patterns and decreased water availability and increases in temperatures and impact in the Bandama basin. - 107.
-The project will contribute to the Nationally Determined Contributions (NDCs) of Cote d'Ivoire and for the country to fulfil its international commitment with the Paris Climate Agreement and the Sustainable Development Goals (SDGs) mainly the SDG1 (no poverty); SDG 2 (zero hunger); SDG 13 (climate action).
-This project will contribute to IFAD's objectives on environment and climate as described in its Environment and Climate Strategy 2019-2025 - 108.
+- 105. The project will contribute to the Nationally Determined Contributions (NDCs) of Cote d'Ivoire and for the country to fulfil its international commitment with the Paris Climate Agreement and the Sustainable Development Goals (SDGs) mainly the SDG1 (no poverty); SDG 2 (zero hunger); SDG 13 (climate action).
+This project will contribute to IFAD's objectives on environment and climate as described in its Environment and Climate Strategy 2019-2025 - 106.
 The most vulnerable populations as determined by the IFAD targeting strategy (youth and women) have been targeted to receive significant economic and social benefits from this project.
 They will receive capacity building on the implementation of best climate resilience business models in rice and coca value chains and, climatic goods and services.
 Goods and services include: climate resilient infrastructures as described above (technologies, equipment's, climate information networks, fish value chains infrastrutures, storage and warehouse).
-Targeting based on the data collected during the assessment phase, profile and identify families with high levels of vulnerability that may resort to child labour as a coping strategy, carefully considering the role of gender, age and disability.

-- 109. The project will promote decent work principles: promote minimum income schemes and living income for farmers and informal workers, collective bargaining and decent employment opportunities for youth, including children that reach legal working age.
+Targeting based on the data collected during the assessment phase, profile and identify families with high levels of vulnerability that may resort to child labour as a coping strategy, carefully considering the role of gender, age and disability. - 107.
+The project will promote decent work principles: promote minimum income schemes and living income for farmers and informal workers, collective bargaining and decent employment opportunities for youth, including children that reach legal working age.
 Ensure OSH and widened social protection coverage.
-Work with trade unions and workers' organizations to include vulnerable farmers and children of legal working age in their membership schemes, in order to give them voice and representation - 110.
+Work with trade unions and workers' organizations to include vulnerable farmers and children of legal working age in their membership schemes, in order to give them voice and representation - 108.
 Other socio-economic benefits will come from the activities related to resilient post-harvest with a potential side benefit of increasing both rice, cassava and cocoa yields.
 It is expected to have beneficial impacts on local food security and nutrition including through the creation of reserves in case of climate shocks.
 Sustainable land and water management techniques, along with water quality monitoring, are also expected to have benefits for local health, while the diversification and sustainable management of non-rice, cassava and cocoa crops, such as fish farming will also have benefits on overall nutrition and improved income.